pleira/osk-cdi/README.md

 I am checking how CDI (Context Dependency and Injection) works.
 I have taken some of the original OSK code and played with CDI initialisation.
 The MMI part has not been included.

 I changed the build system to use maven.
-The user should download the original OSK software and add some of their dependencies (like vecmath and jat) to his local maven repository with a maven install command.
+The user should download the original OSK software and add some of their dependencies (like vecmath and jat) to his local maven repository with a maven install command. mvn install:install-file -Dfile=vecmath.jar  -DgroupId=jat.vecmath -DartifactId=vecmath -Dversion=1.0 -Dpackaging=jar mvn install:install-file -Dfile=osk-j-jat-minimal.jar  -DgroupId=jat.osk -DartifactId=jat-osk -Dversion=1.0 -Dpackaging=jar

+The root maven pom is in the parent directory.
 Configuration files for eclipse or netbeans can be generated from maven command line.

+mvn eclipse:eclipse

 The program can be executed from command line with